 Raku module library path§

-In Ruby, one of the environment variables to specify extra search paths for modules is RUBYLIB.
+In Ruby, one of the environment variables to specify extra search paths for modules is RUBYLIB

 $ RUBYLIB="/some/module/lib" ruby program.rb

 In Raku this is similar, you merely needs to change the name.
-As you probably guessed, you just need to use RAKULIB:
+As you probably guessed, you just need to use RAKULIB

 $ RAKULIB="/some/module/lib" raku program.raku

-As with Ruby, if you don't specify RAKULIB, you need to specify the library path within the program via the use lib pragma:
+, you need to specify the library path within the program via the use lib

-# Ruby and Raku
+# Ruby and Rakuuse lib '/some/module/lib';

 Misc.§